swiftlang/swift-foundation/Proposals/0011-concurrency-safe-notifications.md

 ## Example usage

 This example adapts the existing [NSWorkspace.willLaunchApplicationNotification](https://developer.apple.com/documentation/appkit/nsworkspace/1528611-willlaunchapplicationnotificatio) `Notification` to use `NotificationCenter.Message`.
-It defines the optional `MessageIdentifier` to make registering observers easier, and it defines `makeMessage(:Notification)` and `makeNotification(:Self)` for bi-directional interoperability with existing NotificationCenter posters and observers.
+It defines the optional `MessageIdentifier` to make registering observers easier, and it defines `makeMessage(_:)` and `makeNotification(_:)` for bi-directional interoperability with existing NotificationCenter posters and observers.

 Existing code which vends notifications do not need to alter existing `Notification` declarations, observers, or posts to adopt to this proposal.